droonga/droonga.org/tutorial/plugin-development/handler/index.md

             └── count-records.rb
 ~~~

-Then, create a slekton of a plugin as follows:
+Then, create a skelton of a plugin as follows:

 lib/droonga/plugins/count-records.rb: